SamCarlberg/epilogue/README.md

 By default, an `@Epilogue` annotation on a class will result in logging of every field of a loggable type and every public no-argument method returning a loggable type.

 Be aware that some sensors may have blocking reads that force your program to wait until data is received.
 If Epilogue is set up to call too many of those methods, you may see performance degrade, manifesting as loop time overrun messages in the driverstation.
-You can alleviate the issue by either marking the offending sensors or methods that read from those sensors as skipped with `@Epilogue(importance = NONE)` on the field or methods, or by periodically reading from those sensors in a subsystem or robot periodic method and only refer to those cached values in your calculations and in the log configuration.
+You can alleviate the issue by either marking the offending sensors or methods that read from those sensors as skipped with `@NotLogged` on the field or methods, or by periodically reading from those sensors in a subsystem or robot periodic method and only refer to those cached values in your calculations and in the log configuration.

 ### Annotating